-1 SECTION 1.
-Section 17053.15 is added to the Revenue and 2 Taxation Code, to read:
+SECTION 1.
+Section 17053.15 is added to the Revenue and Taxation Code, to read:

-17053.15. (a) (1) For each taxable year beginning on or after January 1, 2014, there shall be allowed as a credit against the "net tax," as defined in Section 17039, an amount equal to the amount described in paragraph (2) for a handgun, shotgun, rifle, or assault weapon in working condition that is surrendered or sold to local law enforcement in a gun buyback program during the taxable year, not to exceed one thousand dollars (\$1,000) per taxable year.
+17053.15. (a) (1) For each taxable year beginning on or after January 1, 2014, there shall be allowed as a credit against the "net tax," as defined in Section 17039, an amount equal to the amount described in paragraph (2) for a handgun, shotgun, rifle, or assault weapon in working condition that is either surrendered without consideration or sold to local law enforcement in a gun buyback program during the taxable year, not to exceed-one five thousand dollars (\$1,000) (\$5,000) per taxable year.

-- (2) The amount of credit allowed under this section is as follows: - (A) Five hundred dollars per handgun, shotgun, or rifle that is in working condition. - (B) One thousand dollars per assault weapon that is in working condition. - (b) The taxpayer shall keep a record of the type of handgun, shotgun, rifle, or assault weapon surrendered or sold to local law enforcement in a buyback program, the number surrendered or sold, the name, address, and date of the buyback program or any other information the Franchise Tax Board may prescribe by regulation.
-This record shall be furnished to the Franchise Tax Board upon request. - (c) In the case where the credit allowed by this section exceeds the "net tax," the excess may be carried over to reduce the "net tax" in the succeeding two years if necessary, until the credit has been exhausted. - (d) (1) The Franchise Tax Board shall promulgate rules and regulations as necessary or appropriate to implement this section. - (2) Chapter 3.5 (commencing with Section 11340) of Part 1 of Division 3 of Title 2 of the Government Code does not apply to any rules or regulations established or issued by the Franchise Tax Board pursuant to this section.
+- (2) The amount of credit allowed under this section is as follows: - (A) Five hundred dollars (\$500) per handgun, shotgun, or rifle that is in working condition. - (B) One thousand dollars (\$1,000) per assault weapon that is in working condition. - (b) The taxpayer shall keep a record of the type of handgun, shotgun, rifle, or assault weapon surrendered or sold to local law enforcement in a buyback program, the number surrendered or sold, the name, address, and date of the buyback program or any other information the Franchise Tax Board may prescribe by regulation.
+This record shall be furnished to the Franchise Tax Board upon request. - (c) In the case where the credit allowed by this section exceeds the "net tax," the excess may be carried over to reduce the "net tax" in the succeeding two years if necessary, until the credit has been exhausted. - (d) This credit shall be in lieu of any other credit or deduction that the taxpayer may otherwise claim pursuant to this part with respect to the surrender without consideration of a handgun, shotgun, rifle, or assault weapon.

+(e) (1) The Franchise Tax Board-shall may promulgate rules and regulations as necessary or appropriate to implement this section.

--3 - AB 232
+-3- AB 232